wmhilton-stoplight/platform-docs/2a.-style-guides/style-guide-quick-start.md

 You can take one of two approaches:

-* Create a style guide that you can share across all projects in your workspace.
-(Professional plan and above).
+* Create a style guide that you can share across all API projects in your workspace (Professional plan and above).
 See [Create a Shareable Style Guide](#create-a-shareable-style-guide).
 * Create rules in an API project.
 These rules cannot be shared.
 See [Use a Local Style Guide](#use-a-local-style-guide).

 ## Create a Shareable Style Guide